-4.16 This monitoring period saw a large increase in planning applications granted for, or incorporating, renewable energy schemes.
+4.16 This monitoring period saw a large increase in planning applications granted for, or incorporating, renewable energy schemes (31 in total).
 The majority comprised solar panels (19 applications), with 12 schemes incorporating air source heat pumps (compared to 2 last year).
 All were small scale schemes, in accordance with the adopted Local Plan policies.